Academic Policies & Procedures

 • Center for Graduate & Continuing Studies Online Courses

-Permission my be granted for Lamoni and Independence Campus students to enroll in Center for Graduate and Continuing Studies (CGCS) online courses when irresolvable scheduling conflicts exist, verified by the advisor, which preclude enrollment in a regularly scheduled class.
-The hours will be billed as residential campus hours, and may count toward the student’s on-campus load.
+Permission may be granted for Lamoni and Independence Campus students to enroll in Center for Graduate and Continuing Studies (CGCS) online courses when irresolvable scheduling conflicts exist, verified by the advisor, which preclude enrollment in a regularly scheduled class.
+The hours will be billed as residential campus hours and may count toward the student’s on-campus load.

 The following procedure applies to CGCS online courses: